 If you are aiming for a higher wage within the field, consider becoming an industrial psychologist.
 They earn an average of $109,000 a year.

-Forensic psychology is one of the fastest-growing specializations, in part because the US has the highest incarceration rates in the world.
+This type of psychology is one of the fastest-growing specializations, in part because the US has the highest incarceration rates in the world.
 Forensic psychologists work both with civic and criminal legal systems.
 So, if you are interested both in psychology and law, this might be the perfect career for you.

 You could be involved in custody cases, work with inmates, advise punitive measures and propose reintegration activities.